24 Mar, 16:02··

 Orthodox Christians celebrate Easter on April 12th.

-The Orthodox Church uses the Julian calendar.
+The Orthodox Church uses the Julian calendar, which is different from the Gregorian calendar.

 Timeline

-24 Mar, 16:022 Apr, 08:48
+24 Mar, 16:0212 Apr, 06:14

-Orthodox and Western Churches Don't Celebrate Easter Together. - SOVOX.eu
+Orthodox and Western churches don’t celebrate Easter together. - SOVOX.eu